DhananjeyanMS/Online_sexism/README.md

 # Online_sexism
 Machine learning model to implement finegrained classification of online sexism texts Uses Pytorch, transformers, panda, numpy and basic libraries.
-SO make sure you install them prior running the notebook Download the data set from the repository , paste it in the required folder and change the address in the ipynb file before execution.
+Download the ipynb file and Data file.
+Open the ipynb in your jupyter notebook.
+Make sure you change the data file location.
+Run the code.